 - The Business Analyst option provides a new focus for those students who wish to pursue careers emphasizing ERP, Business Intelligence, and web technologies.
 This option also requires Project Management and one programming course.

 Both options are target careers in the intersection between Business and Information technology.
-Business Analysts are located a bit closer to Business, and Systems Analysts are located a bit closer to IT.
+Business Analysts are located a bit closer to Business, and Data Analysts are located a bit closer to IT.

 - MIS 404: ERP & Business Processes

-- MIS 387 (Website Development & Admin) or MIS 470 (Web Application Development)
+- MIS 387 (Website Development & Admin) or MIS 433 (Rapid Application Development)

 Besides these differences in core requirements, we offer a wide range of electives to complement the career direction you wish to pursue.